15 Conversation-Heavy Games Like Disco Elysium

 Available on Windows.

 Bloodlines puts your newly resurrected vampire character in the middle of a long war between several vampire clans.
-The game is set in modern-day Los Angeles; other creatures of folklore are also involved in the conflict such as werewolves.
+The game is set in modern day Los Angeles, and other creatures of folklore are also involved in the conflict, such as werewolves.

 Depending on your choice during the character selection screen, you’ll join one of the seven clans.
-Although you still have the choice of siding with whichever faction you want to rise to the top.
+You will still have the choice of siding with whichever faction you want to rise to the top at a separate

-Bloodlines are similar to games like Disco Elysium because their world is rife with a long complicated history of nuanced politics, war and conflict, and opposing ideas.
-Where Disco Elysium takes place where most major events happened in the past, Bloodlines puts you right in the middle of a melting point.
+This game is perfect for fans of Disco Elysium because the inner world is rife with a complicated history of nuanced politics and conflict.
+Whereas Disco Elysium takes place after most key events, Bloodlines puts you right in the middle of a melting point.

-If you can’t solve conflict with words, you’ll have to resort to brutal combat.
+If you can’t solve the in-game conflicts with words, you’ll have to resort to brutal combat.
 Bloodlines is melee-focused but make sure that you make the most out of the supernatural powers that you’ll grow over the course of the game.

 If you do plan on jumping into this great game, consider downloading a few mods to improve your experience.
 These mods do everything from fixing common issues, to upgrading graphics, and even polishing gameplay mechanics.

-You’ll play as an amnesiac who can’t remember his bloody rampage across New York City when he was possessed by a demon.
-Afterward, a team of magical protectors named the Unavowed come to save you and offer you a spot on their team.
+You’ll play as an amnesiac who can’t remember his bloody, demon-possessed rampage across New York City.
+After the rampage has taken place, a team of magical protectors named the Unavowed come to save you and offer you a spot on their team.

-The story centers around redemption, similar to Harry’s story after his legendary drunken deluge that he can’t quite remember.
-Games like Disco Elysium are great for telling stories about second chances.
+The story centers around redemption, similar to Harry’s story after his legendary drunken, forgotten deluge.
+Games in this style are great for telling stories about second chances.

-Since it is a point and click game, you don’t have to worry about intense reactive gameplay.
-Instead, you’ll focus on its amazing replayable story with branching dialogue and meaningful choices.
+Since it is a point-and-click game, you don’t have to worry about intense, reactive gameplay.
+Instead, you’ll focus on the replayable story with branching dialogue and meaningful choices.

 You can only bring two party members of the Unavowed at a time, which means players immersed in the story might go for multiple playthroughs.
 These compelling characters carry the game on their shoulders as they’re wonderfully written.

-Available on Windows, Mac, Linux, PS4, Xbox One
+Available on Windows, Mac, PS4, and Xbox One.

-Pathologic 2 is undoubtedly a masterpiece at what it does.
+Pathologic 2 is undoubtedly a masterpiece and achieves what it set out to do.
 But, admittedly, what it strives to do is hard to describe precisely and might not click with many players.

-At its core, you’ll constantly be making hard decisions.
+At its core, Pathologic 2 is full of hard decisions.
 During the 12 in-game day limits, you’ll choose which townspeople are worth saving, which districts you’ll doom, and what resource to give up for another.

 These decisions also reflect on the resource management and survival system.
 Surviving isn’t easy, and you’ll often have to resort to dubious deeds to scrounge by.

-Players looking for games like Disco Elysium but wished they doubled down on its depressing aspects will find a great game in Pathologic 2.
+Players who enjoyed Disco Elysium but wished they doubled down on its depressing aspects will find a great game in Pathologic 2.
 It’s a soulful and miserable game that will continue to haunt you long after you put it down.

-Available on Windows, Linux, PS4, Xbox One, and OS X.
+Available on PS4, Windows, Xbox One, Mac, and Linux.

-SOMA is a science fiction survival horror game with no combat and light stealth mechanics.
-The game emphasizes psychological horror and existential dread instead of traditional jump scared to achieve its horror.
+SOMA is a sci-fi survival horror game with no combat and light stealth mechanics.
+The game emphasizes psychological horror and existential dread, instead of traditional jump scares.

 You’ll play as a car accident survivor named Simon Jarett, who underwent an experimental brain scan.
 After the experiment, Simon wakes up in an abandoned underwater research facility in the far future, a year after a comet caused a major extinction event on Earth.